AdobeDocs/commerce-operations.en/help/configuration/remote-storage/remote-storage.md

 >[!INFO]
 >
 >Remote storage is available in version 2.4.2 and later only.
-See the [2.4.2 release notes][].
+See the [2.4.2 release notes](https://devdocs.magento.com/guides/v2.4/release-notes/open-source-2-4-2.html).

 >[!INFO]
 >